controlshift/mobilize_america_client/README.md

 Or install it yourself as:

-    $ gem install mobilizeamerica-client
+    $ gem install mobilize-america-client

 ## Usage

 For now, the gem only supports listing an organization's events.

-`MobilizeAmerica.new.organization_events(organization_id: 123)`
+`MobilizeAmericaClient.new.organization_events(organization_id: 123)`

 ## Development